Browsing a single MTP

 - Click “Faecalibacterium prausnitzii group” to reveal the other species and phylotypes that are included in this taxonomic group.
 Species and phylotypes that are indistinguishable from each other are classified into taxonomic groups in the EzBioCloud 16S-based MTP app [Learn more]. indicates the number of sequencing reads assigned in this taxon.

 - Species/phylotypes included in the “Faecalibacterium prausnitzii group” are listed here.
 Click the name to open the webpage with its taxonomic information.
 Note that FP929045_s, NMTZ_s, GG697149_s and GL538271_s are phylotypes that were supported by genomic evidence [Learn more].

 - The second most abundant species, PAC001430_s, is represented by a full-length PacBio sequence.

 - To download all sequences in the selected taxa, click here.
-This function is not supported in the guest mode and free-trials.
+This function is not supported in the guest mode.

 - To expand all taxa at once, select the taxonomic rank and click [Expand].